adrianplavka/langbox/README.md

 Navigate to the `SandboxTemplates/Lgbox-CSharp-MSUnit` directory & run command `docker build -t lgbox/csharp-msunit-template:0.1.0 .` - after this step, this template will be available to the application.

+#### Java (JUnit) template

+Navigate to the `SandboxTemplates/Lgbox-Java-JUnit` directory & run command `docker build -t lgbox/java-junit-template:0.1.0 .` - after this step, this template will be available to the application.

 ### Building & running using Visual Studio

 #### Requirements